wazuh/wazuh-documentation/source/development/rbac-database-integrity.rst

 How the database upgrade process works
 --------------------------------------

-During the RBAC database integrity check, Wazuh compares the RBAC database version with the current Wazuh version installed.
+During the RBAC database integrity check, Wazuh compares its RBAC database version with the installed one.
 If they don't match, the database upgrade process is triggered.

 Here is an abridged list of steps performed during the database upgrade process:

 #.
 A new RBAC database file is created and the default Wazuh RBAC resources for the installed version are added to it.

 #.
-Every user-created RBAC resource is migrated from the old database to the new one, maintaining its ID, name and so on.
+Every user-created RBAC resource is migrated from the old database to the new one, maintaining its ID, name and so forth.

 #.
 In case a user-created RBAC resource coincides with one of the new default Wazuh RBAC resource: